We can make it happen

 Our children spend over 6 hours each day in their classrooms.
 Clean air shouldn’t be seen as a luxury; it is a fundamental requirement for good health.

-It’s cost-effective too.
-It has been estimated that installing air cleaners in schools in England would cost around £140 million while Sky News recently reported that supply teacher costs in England last year alone were £1.4 billion.
-Running costs are low too: it’s effectively the power for a small fan in each unit, and a change of filter in each one every 12-24 months, so the cost of installation and running costs would pay for itself many times over very quickly just from the savings from supply teacher budgets.
+It’s also cost-effective.
+It has been estimated that installing air filters in schools in England would cost around £140 million while Sky News recently reported that supply teacher costs in England last year alone were £1.4 billion.
+Running costs are low too: it’s equivalent to the power of a small fan in each unit, and a change of filter every 12-24 months, so the price of installation and maintenance would pay for itself quickly just from the savings from supply teacher budgets.

-A programme of installing air cleaners to reduce the spread of sickness in schools will stop others becoming sick too, reducing workplace sickness absence and spread of illnesses, improving productivity, helping the economy and driving growth while protecting the NHS, taking pressure off the benefits budgets as well as having huge health and wellbeing benefits which in themselves will bring societal improvements.
+A programme of installing air filters to reduce the spread of sickness in schools will benefit the community reduce workplace sickness absence, and improve productivity.
+It will help the economy and drive growth while protecting the NHS, taking pressure off the benefits budgets as well as having huge health and wellbeing benefits which in themselves will bring societal improvements.

 With political leadership, we could easily transform the lives of schoolchildren, their teachers, and their families by improving the quality of the air they breathe.
 We drink two litres of water and breathe in 11,000 litres of air every day.
 We wouldn’t let our children drink dirty water, so why are we letting them breathe dirty air?